akasumitlamba/QuickClip-NotepadClipboard/README.md

+# QuickClip - Notepad Clipboard

+A Chromium extension that combines the functionality of a notepad and clipboard manager, allowing you to save, organize, and quickly access your text snippets.

+![vibes](https://github.com/user-attachments/assets/cb530e4c-9db2-45eb-bd75-b05f97076da8)

 ## Important message ⚠️ Update: V1.3 Delayed

 The release of V1.3 has been postponed to end of may due to V1.2.1 update, which delivers significant Quality-of-Life improvements, ensuring a more secure and seamless experience.

-# QuickClip - Notepad Clipboard V1.2.1

-A Chromium extension that combines the functionality of a notepad and clipboard manager, allowing you to save, organize, and quickly access your text snippets.

-![vibes](https://github.com/user-attachments/assets/cb530e4c-9db2-45eb-bd75-b05f97076da8)

 ## Recent Updates & New Features